HungKingiscoming/VLA_Overview/README.md

 ## Level 0 — No Driving Automation

-Ở **Level 0**, con người thực hiện toàn bộ nhiệm vụ lái xe.
+At **Level 0**, the human performs the entire driving task.

-Hệ thống có thể cung cấp:
+The vehicle may still provide:

-- cảnh báo;
+- warnings;
-- hỗ trợ trong thời gian ngắn;
+- momentary assistance;
 - emergency intervention.

-Ví dụ mà NHTSA dùng để giải thích Level 0 gồm:
+Examples used by NHTSA to explain Level 0 include:

 - Forward Collision Warning;
 - Lane Departure Warning;